 They scored a three out of five.
 However, there were many areas that we didn’t like and felt uncomfortable with.

 You are taken to a wizard when you check out.
 It is very helpful, but there are no prompts about what you should do next with domain setup.

-It was in our welcome email that we realized it later.
+It was in the welcome email that we realized later.

 It’s easy to overlook if you don’t know what to look for or what it means to transfer domains.

 The rest of the setup wizard was straightforward and the dashboard is well-designed and easy to use.

 Here is a quick overview of our experiences.

 First, choose your domain name.
 You can either register a brand new domain name or you can use an existing one.